radical-cybertools/radical.pilot/docs/source/user_guide/00_getting_started.rst

             'project'       : config[resource]['project'],
             'queue'         : config[resource]['queue'],
             'access_schema' : config[resource]['schema']
-            }
+            })

     # submit the pilot for launching
     pilot = pmgr.submit_pilots(pdesc)

-For a list of available resource labels, see :ref:`chapter_resources` (not all of those resources are configured for the userguide examples).
+For a list of available resource labels, see :ref:`chapter_resources` (not all of those resources are configured for the user guide examples).
 For further details on the pilot description, please check the :class:`API Documentation
 <radical.pilot.ComputePilotDescription>`.